kiranbl/FurhatReceptionistRobot/README.md

-# Skill
-Furhat Receptionist skill
-Developed a receptionist skill for the Furhat Robot using Kotlin and the Furhat SDK to greet users and provide information on academic staff, courses, and room locations.
-Defined and integrated a user query system by defining the intents and entities using NLU component in its OS to categories the intent in the query to direct the users and contributed to improving human-robot interaction design.
 ## Description
 This is a receptionist skill for the computer science department which has been developed to handle basic functions.

+Developed a conversational receptionist skill for the Furhat social robot using Kotlin and the Furhat SDK.
+Designed a Natural Language Understanding component: defined intents (e.g., ask-staff, ask-course, ask-room) and entities to accurately parse user queries and trigger relevant responses.
+Integrated knowledge sources (e.g., staff profiles, course catalog, building layout) to dynamically fetch and relay accurate information at runtime.
+Implemented multi-turn dialogues to engage users in natural help flows, including greetings, follow-up questions, clarification prompts, and closure.
+Conducted usability sessions to refine interaction flow, pacing, and phrasing—elevating trust in human-robot communication through iterative design.

 ### -> Skill can give the user information about academic staff in the department
 ### -> Skill can give the user information about modules in a particular programme in post graduate taught courses.
 ### -> Skill can give the user directions to a particular room in the department.